 ii Late entry into Tournaments can be made available to players for a minimum of the first 3 blind levels.
 Regional and National events shall be subject to availability and shall use an alternate system where required

-iiiGame Providors may provide an Early Registration Bonus of not more than 20% of the full stack, where provided this must utilise a full stack to all other players.
+iiiGame Providors may provide an Early Registration Bonus, where provided this must utilise a full stack to all other players.

 ivPlayers shall not be penalised for being absent from the table and shall post blinds & antes as normal without prejudice.

 *The legality of Re-Entries and Re-Buys must be satisfied at all times, under the terms of the Gambling Act 2005.
 These rule items are provided for completeness and for sake of venues that meet or exceed the requirements in said act (See Also Rule A9)

 ** The use of the Alternate system is reserved by TNPL for use as we see fit but shall not, in normal circumstance be used as a regular feature.

 B3 Special Needs– Accommodations for players with special needs shall be made when possible

 B4 Number of Players at Final Table– Final table must never have more than 10 players